Home

 Constipation

 Some cancer medicine, pain medicine, and other medicines can cause constipation.
 There is a quite a bit of variation in how different people react to drugs; some people are more prone to constipation than others.
 Inactivity and not walking also leads to constipation, and so do diet lacking in fluid or fiber.
 If you have not had a bowel movement for more than a day or two, call your doctor, who may suggest taking a laxative or stool softener.
 Do not take these measures without checking with your doctor, especially if your white blood cell count or platelets are low.
-Also, be sure to read package inserts that come with any medicine you take for more information.

 What can I do about constipation?